Tom Sawyer (Ohio politician): Ohio Senate

-During the 131st General Assembly, Senator Sawyer helped the legislature adopt House Bill 2 - which was a version of Sawyer's Senate Bill 148 - to reform Ohio's charter school oversight laws.
+During the 131st General Assembly, Senator Sawyer helped the legislature adopt House Bill 2, which was a version of Sawyer's Senate Bill 148, to reform Ohio's charter school oversight laws.

 In the November 2008 general election, Sawyer held his Senate seat by defeating Republican James Carr.

 In 2012, Sawyer was elected to a second full term, defeating Republican Robert Roush 71.5% to 28.5%.
-He served as Ranking Member of the Senate Finance Committee from 2012-14.
+He served as Ranking Member of the Senate Finance Committee from 2012 to 2014.

+In 2015, he considered running again for Akron mayor after the abrupt resignation of longtime incumbent mayor Don Plusquellic.
+Sawyer eventually decided against the run.

 Sawyer's tenure in the Ohio Senate concluded at the end of 2016.
 The state's term limit rules barred Sawyer from seeking the seat for a third consecutive term.
 He was replaced by Democrat Vernon Sykes.